puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 #### Certname

-The certname is the puppet master's site-unique identifier.
+The certname is the puppet master's unique identifier.
 This defaults to its fully-qualified domain name, which is usually the best choice, but any arbitrary string can be used.

 #### Valid DNS Names